Folkestone Groomers Directory

 Also ask if the shoot will be private and distraction-free.
 Will there be other animals on site?
 Dogs distract each other, simple as that.
 You'll get better photos if your dog is the only one there.

-Location and Logistics in Kent
+Pet Photography Locations and Studios in Kent

 Kent offers stunning variety for dog photography—woodland, beaches, rolling hills, even purpose-built studios.
 The choice between outdoor and studio depends entirely on what you want.
 Kent's coastline provides particularly photogenic backdrops, and our guide to dog-friendly beaches in Kent highlights locations that work beautifully for beach photography sessions.